‘This Is Us’ Fans Question Randall’s Origin Story Ahead Of New Episode

-This is Us fans appear to be divided over Randall Pearson’s origin story ahead of the newest episode of the NBC series which will air tonight.
+This Is Us fans appear to be divided over Randall Pearson’s origin story ahead of the newest episode, which will air tonight.
 In the comments section of an Instagram post seen here, viewers spoke of the introduction of his presumed-dead mother Laurel and the big reveal in the last seconds of Episode 2 that she did not die after childbirth.

 They appeared to be divided in their statements.